mphowardlab/essential-math/systems-first-order-odes/linearity.md

 # Linearity

-A system of first-oder ODEs is linear if;
+A system of first-oder ODEs is linear if:

 \begin{equation}
 \vv{y}' = A(t) \vv{y} + g(t)